Matt Saracen: Overview

 He is the back-up quarterback for the Dillon Panthers in the ”Pilot” as a sophomore.
 Eventually, he is the starting quarterback for the Dillon Panthers in seasons 1 and 2.
 He then becomes a wide receiver for the Dillon Panthers in season 3, his senior year.
 He is a main character in seasons 1 through 3 and continues to play an important role in the series throughout seasons 4 and 5.

 In season 1, when Henry is first introduced, the difficult relationship between father and son is revealed.
 Throughout the show, it is shown that Matt sees Coach Eric Taylor as more of a father figure than Henry.
 Henry exhibits some symptoms of posttraumatic stress disorder (P.T.S.D.).
-Landry warns Matt that he [Henry] may be "all messed up from the war."
+Landry warns Matt that Henry may be "all messed up from the war."
 However, the term is never explicitly mentioned in the show, leading him to become distant and uncaring of his family, which deeply hurts Matt.
 During his senior year of high school, in season 3, Matt slowly begins reconnecting with his mother, who desperately wants to be a part of her son's life again.
 The season after graduating, season 4, Matt's father dies after stepping on an IED.
 Matt became an East Dillon supporter following Coach Taylor coaching the EDHS football program, along with Julie and Landry attending EDHS.